U-Boot

 Introduction

-This article explains how to manage the console and the environment variables in a running U-Boot so that you are able to troubleshoot, modify, or set up your own booting configuration.
-To learn how to build your own U-Boot version, please refer to Build U-Boot and Linux Kernel from Source Code.
+This article explains how to manage the console and environment variables in a running U-Boot instance so you can troubleshoot, modify, or set up your own boot configuration.
+If you wish to build a customized version of U-Boot, see Build U-Boot From Source Code.

 Requirements

-In order to access the U-Boot console, you obviously need a running U-Boot in your module.
-A running U-Boot is automatically available if you have:
+To access the U-Boot console, you need a running U-Boot instance on your module.
+U-Boot is automatically available in your image if you have either:

 The U-Boot Console